Contrast-Security-OSS/docs/content/admin/manage_orgs/Licensing.md

 ### Apply licenses

-To apply a Protect license to an an individual server, click the **UNLICENSED** link beside the server name, or click the caret in the grid row and choose **Apply Protect License** from the dropdown menu.
+To apply a Protect license to an an individual server, click the **UNLICENSED** link beside the server name, or click the caret in the grid row and choose **Apply Protect License** from the row action dropdown menu.
 To apply Protect licenses to multiple servers, select the checkboxes in the appropriate grid rows, click the shield icon in the batch actions menu above the grid, and choose **Apply Protect License** from the menu.
 Click the **Apply License** button in the confirmation dialog.

 Once a license is applied, the Protect toggle is enabled in the grid rows for the applicable servers.